xhsheng-ustc/Deep-PCAC/README.md

 open3d

+## Pre-trained models
-## We trained four models with four different latent_points (latent_points=256,200,128,64).
+We trained four models with four different latent_points (latent_points=256,200,128,64).
 You can modify the latent_points to change the rate.

-## Pre-trained models are stored in /model/256, /model/200, /model/128, /model/64.
+Pre-trained models are stored in /model/256, /model/200, /model/128, /model/64.
 Please modify the "checkpoint" file in these folders and change the absolute path to find the ckpt.

 ## Encoding
 python mycodec.py compress --input="./testdata/soldier_vox10_0690.ply" --ckpt_dir='./model/256/' --latent_points=256